 What is Duritium Technology?

-To keep it short, Duritium is a proprietary material, and a next generation polyethylene with an extremely high tensile strength.
-Due to the extreme tensile strength of the polyethylene, it has an amazing ability to distribute and disburse kinetic energy.
+To keep it short, Duritium is proprietary material and a next-generation polyethylene with an extremely high tensile strength.
+Due to the extreme tensile strength of polyethylene, it has an amazing ability to distribute and disburse kinetic energy.
 This ability makes it ideal for use in products in the armor industry.

 Meet ShotStop’s Duritium Plates.